Y 1 X 1 Domain And Range

 • Horizontal Asymptote: y = 0.
 The function approaches 0 as x approaches infinity or negative infinity.

 These asymptotes visually represent the limitations of the domain and range.
-The graph never actually reaches the axes; it gets infinitely close, but never touches them.
+In practice, the graph never actually reaches the axes; it gets infinitely close, but never touches them.
 This behavior is a key characteristic that distinguishes y = 1/x from many other functions.
 Visualizing the graph helps solidify the understanding of its domain and range restrictions.

 Transformations of y = 1/x